deepdeepdot/nano-deep-learning/04_assignment.md

 Modify the Posenet example, so instead of 5 red dots, place a sombrero on top someone's head.
-Or place a mustache or beard on the face (below the eyes and nose)
+Or place a mustache or beard on the face (below the eyes and nose) Or be creative and try a baseball cap or https://ml5js.org/docs/posenet-webcam

-https://ml5js.org/docs/posenet-webcam